JoySoul

 a man sitting on a comfortable chair looking at his mobile tablet

-This devotional (excluding photos) is was first published on October 19, 2020 and is free to be reprinted for use in church newsletters or sermons as well as social networking venues.
+This devotional (excluding photos) was first published on October 19, 2020 and is free to be reprinted for use in church newsletters or sermons as well as social networking venues.
 Please list JoySoul Corporation as the copyright holder.
 For other reprints, permission and/or licensing may be purchased by contacting JoySoul Corporation at 701-308-0594 or joysoul@joysoul.com.The author is a songwriter, devotional writer and business owner based in North Dakota.

 Usage Allowances: each sermon (excluding photos) is free to be shared in part or in whole for non-commercial usage.
 Examples of free usage include church newsletters or sermons as well as social networking venues.
 Your usage is contingent upon referencing JoySoul Corporation as the copyright holder.
 For other reprints, permission and/or licensing may be purchased by contacting JoySoul Corporation at 701-308-0594 or joysoul@joysoul.com